 - Tonkatsu Recipe (とんかつ – Japanese Fried Pork Cutlet)

 - Gather all the ingredients

 - Cut the excess skin and fat and lightly season with salt and black pepper.
 Prick both sides of the chicken with a fork so it absorbs more flavor.

 - Set a pan to medium heat with no oil.
 Put the chicken into the pan.
 Place the chicken skin side down.

 - To cook the chicken evenly, I recommend that you press on the pieces with a spatula.

 - While you are cooking, oil comes out.
 Use paper towels to occasionally remove excess oil.
 This process is important to make crispy chicken.

 - Once the skin is browned, flip the chicken.
 After you flip, cook this side about 80% because the chicken will be completely cooked after you add the sauce.

-- Add the all the teriyaki sauce (soy sauce, sake, mirin, sugar) into the pan.
+- Add all the teriyaki sauce ingredients (soy sauce, sake, mirin, sugar) into the pan.

 - Right after you add the sauce, there should be tiny bubbles coming up.

-- After you see there are big bubble, Use spoon to baste the chieck with the sauce.
-After you see there is less sauce, turn the heat to low.
+- After you see there are big bubbles, use a spoon to baste the chicken with the sauce.
+After you see the sauce reduce, turn the heat to low.
 When you see there is no sauce or close to it, turn the heat off.

 - Serve on a plate and put some remaining sauce on top.